-Approximately one acre of the property near Boulder Creek is underlain by Soquel loam.
-This very deep, moderately well-drained soil is on plains and fans and formed in alluvium.
-Permeability of this Soquel soil is moderately slow and effective rooting depth is 60 inches.
+Two acres of the property near Bear Creek are underlain by the Ben Lomond sandy loam.
+This very deep, moderately drained soil formed from sandstone, granitic rock or in alluvium.
+Permeability is moderately rapid and effective rooting depth of the soil is 60 inches.
 Surface runoff is medium, and the hazard of erosion is moderate.
-According to the Natural Resources Conservation Service, the Soquel soil is well suited to the production of timber.
+According to the Natural Resources Conservation Service, the soil is well suited to the production of timber.